-For Plan members, whose current period of membership in the Plan began on or after December 21,2012, while represented by the Canadian Union of Postal Workers (CUPW), Urban Postal Operations (UPO) or Rural and Suburban Mail Carriers (RSMC), pensionable age is defined as (a) the later of age 65 or the age at which a member has completed two years of eligibility service or the age at which a member would have completed two years of Plan membership assuming that a member's Plan membership continues, or (b) age 60 if a member has at least 30 years of eligibility service.
+For members represented by the Canadian Union of Postal Workers (CUPW), Urban Postal Operations (UPO) or Rural and Suburban Mail Carriers (RSMC) who become eligible to join the Plan on or after December 21, 2012, pensionable age is defined as (a) the later of age 65 or the age at which a member has completed two years of eligibility service or the age at which a member would have completed two years of Plan membership assuming that a member's Plan membership continues, or (b) age 60 if a member has at least 30 years of eligibility service.
 For all other members, pensionable age is defined as (a) the later of age 60 or the age at which a member has completed two years of eligibility service or the age at which a member would have completed two years of Plan membership assuming that a member's Plan membership continues, or (b) age 55 if a member has at least 30 years of eligibility service.